pmartR/PMart_ShinyApp/www/help_modals/statistics_tab.md

 3. Fill out any additional settings such as whether to apply one or both types of statistical tests for iMd-ANOVA, or which multiple comparison adjustments to apply.
 4. Click the blue button at the bottom of the left column to perform the analysis.
 A modal indicating success will appear and plots/tables of your results will become available in the right-side panels.

+**A note on non-normal distributions and the ANOVA:**  The assumption of normally distributed residuals for the ANOVA F-test can in practice be somewhat violated as the test statistic is well known to be robust to mild deviations from normality (Knief, 2021) (Lix, 1996).
+Though techniques such as log transformation may be adequate to achieve approximate normality, in more extreme cases involving smaller sample sizes and more extreme/heterogenous deviations from normality, ANOVA may not be appropriate.
+See (Lix, 1996) for discussion of alternative tests.

+***

+[1] Knief, Ulrich, and Wolfgang Forstmeier.
+2021.
+“Violating the Normality Assumption May Be the Lesser of Two Evils.”
+Behavior Research Methods 53 (6): 2576–90. https://doi.org/10.3758/s13428-021-01587-5.

+[2] Lix, Lisa M., Joanne C. Keselman, and H. J. Keselman.
+1996.
+“Consequences of Assumption Violations Revisited: A Quantitative Review of Alternatives to the One-Way Analysis of Variance ‘F’ Test.”
+Review of Educational Research 66 (4): 579–619. https://doi.org/10.2307/1170654.